 - AI focused on monitoring and analytics, not autonomous remediation.

-- BTI and AI features may require separate licensing from base Sterling File Gateway.
+- BTI and AI features may require separate licensing from the base Sterling File Gateway.

 - No explicit agentic autonomy for automatic corrective actions.